Ram7506/Project/README.md

 **Note**

-1. Database design is in DataBase.pdf
+1. Database design is shown in DataBase.pdf
 2. Application flow is shown in Flow_Shoping_Portal.pdf